CentauriSolutions/EyeDP/README.md

-# EYEdP
+# EyeDP

-EYEdP is a federating identity provider.
+EyeDP is a federating identity provider.
 It is designed to be very self-contained and with minimal dependencies to run, so that it's very easy to setup.
 It exposes the configuration necessary to implement a SAML Identity Provider, as well as supporting an Nginx auth_request endpoint that will evaluate group based permissions.

+EyeDP is dual licensed under the Apache2 and MIT licenses.

 ## Contents